DB19222/DL2-group5-med-seg/blogpost.md

 ## Experiments

-This section provides an overview of the experiments conducted by the authors to validate their claims, along with the challenges encountered during our attempts to reproduce these experiments.
-Although the original code was provided, it lacked functionalities for plot reproduction, and additional code for saving, loading, and evaluating results had to be implemented.
+This section provides an overview of some of the experiments conducted by the authors to validate their claims.
+Additional experiments have been conducted, however, the datasets for these experiments were not openly available and are therefor not reproducible.
+In order to reproduce the experiments, the original code was provided, though it lacked functionalities for plot reproduction, and additional code for saving, loading, and evaluating results had to be implemented.
 Furthermore, the inference pipeline was not provided, so we had to write our own test dataloader and inference pipeline.
 Finally, not all commands were documented in the README file, necessitating further investigation to accurately replicate the experiments.

 ### Experiment 1